PRATHAM1ST/Odoo-hackathon-2025/README.md

-# 🔁 Skill Swap Platform
+# 🔁 Skill Swap Platformm

 A full-stack web application built during a hackathon to connect people based on the skills they offer and the skills they want to learn.
 The goal is to promote collaborative learning and growth through peer-to-peer skill exchange.